oroinc/documentation/backend/entities/migration.rst

         services:
             Acme\Bundle\DemoBundle\Migration\Extension\MyExtension:
                 tags:
-                    - { name: oro_migration.extension, extension_name: test /*, priority: -10 - priority attribute is optional an can be helpful if you need to override existing extension */ }
+                    - { name: oro_migration.extension, extension_name: test /*, priority: -10 - priority attribute is optional and can be helpful if you need to override existing extension */ }

 To access the database platform or the name generator, your extension class should implement |DatabasePlatformAwareInterface| or |NameGeneratorAwareInterface| appropriately.